wvlet/airframe/docs/airframe-di.md

 layout: docs
 title: airframe-di: Dependency Injection
 ---
 Airframe DI is a dependency-injection library designed for Scala.
-Dependency injection ([Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)) is a design pattern for simplifying object instantiation; Instead of manually passing all necessary objects (dependencies) into the constructor argument, DI framework builds the object on your behalf.
+Dependency injection ([Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)) is a design pattern for simplifying object instantiation; Instead of manually passing all necessary objects (dependencies) into the constructor argument, DI framework builds the object on behalf of you.

-Airframe DI introduces the following two concepts to your Scala programming:

-- **Design**: for customizing the application implementation to use at runtime.
+To start using Airframe DI, you only need to know about *Design* and *Session*:

+- **Design** specifies mappings between types and its implementation.
-- **Session**: for managing singleton instances of your application.
-The session properly initializes and terminates injected service objects with lifecycle management hooks (e.g., onStart, onShutdown, or `def close()` method in AutoCloseable interface).
+- **Session** holds singleton instances of your application, and helps building your application objects.
+The session will properly manage the lifecycle of objects using user-defined lifecycle hooks (e.g., onStart, onShutdown, or `def close()` method in AutoCloseable interface of Java, etc.).

-This abstraction addresses the common patterns in writing applications, such as:
+With Airframe DI, you can solve typical programming patterns, such as:

-- Switching the implementation between production and test/debug code.
+- Switching the implementation between production and test and debug code.
+- Reusing complex object construction patterns (e.g., launching a server application with custom start/shutdown hooks).
-- Minimizing the service implementation for the ease of testing.
+- Minimizing the service implementation classes.
-- Configuring applications using config objects.
+- Configuring your applications by injecting config objects.
-- Managing resources like database/network connections, threads, etc. .
+- Managing resources like database/network connections, threads, etc. in the right order.
-- Managing differently configured singletons.
+- Managing differently configured singletons of the same type.
-- etc., ...
+- ..., etc.

-Airframe is available for Scala 2.12, 2.13, Scala 3, and [Scala.js](https://www.scala-js.org/).
+Airframe DI is available for Scala 2.12, 2.13, Scala 3, and [Scala.js](https://www.scala-js.org/).

-In Scala, we have various approaches for dependency injection, such as [cake pattern](http://jonasboner.com/real-world-scala-dependency-injection-di/), [Google Guice](https://github.com/google/guice), [Macwire](https://github.com/adamw/macwire), [reader monad](https://softwaremill.com/reader-monad-constructor-dependency-injection-friend-or-foe/), etc. For more detailed comparison, see also [DI Framework Comparison](https://wvlet.org/airframe/docs/comparison.html), which is comparing Airframe with Google Guice, Macwire, Dagger2, etc.
+In Scala, we have various approaches for dependency injection, such as [cake pattern](http://jonasboner.com/real-world-scala-dependency-injection-di/), [Google Guice](https://github.com/google/guice), [Macwire](https://github.com/adamw/macwire), [reader monad](https://softwaremill.com/reader-monad-constructor-dependency-injection-friend-or-foe/), etc. For more detailed comparison, see also [DI Framework Comparison](https://wvlet.org/airframe/docs/comparison.html), which describes pros and cons of various DI frameworks, including Airframe, Google Guice, Macwire, Dagger2, etc.

 ## Quick Start